djpr-data/djprlabourdash/README.md

     team.
 2. As a once-off step, you will need to create a local version of the `djprlabourdash` repository on your machine.
-In RStudio, click `File` -&gt; `New Project` -&gt; `Version Control` -&gt; `Git.` Then paste the GitHub repository URL for `djprdashdata` and choose a location for the project on your disk.
+In RStudio, click `File` -> `New Project` -> `Version Control` -> `Git.` Then paste the GitHub repository URL for `djprdashdata` and choose a location for the project on your disk.
 Note that this copy of the repository is just for you, so put it in a location that only you have access to.
 3. Create a new branch on GitHub in `djprlabourdash` from the `dev` branch.
 4. In RStudio, click the `Git` pane (by default this is in the